Tracking List: MAC 2026 - Broadband and Technology

 01/07/2026

-Summary: SB 907 - This act creates the "Act Against Abusive Website Access Litigation".
-The Attorney General, on behalf of a class of residents of this state, or any resident of this state who is subject to litigation that alleges any website access violation may file a civil action against the party, attorney, or law firm that initiated such litigation for a determination as to whether such litigation alleging a website access violation is abusive litigation.
-In determining whether such litigation is abusive, the trier of fact shall consider the totality of the circumstances to determine if the primary purpose of the litigation was to obtain a payment from the defendant due to the costs of defending the action in court.
+SCS/SBs 907, 1154 & 1272 - This act creates the "Act Against Abusive Website Access Litigation".
+The Attorney General on behalf of a class of residents of this state who are subject to litigation that alleges any website access violation, or any resident of this state who is subject to litigation that alleges any website access violation, may file a civil action against the party, attorney, or law firm that initiated such litigation for a determination as to whether such litigation alleging a website access violation is abusive litigation.
+A civil action alleging a website access claim is considered abusive only if the court, based on the totality of the circumstances, finds the primary purpose of the litigation was to obtain a monetary settlement unrelated to improving accessibility or enforcing accessibility rights.
 The act describes the factors to be considered in making this determination.

 The court may award attorney's fees to the party defending against the abusive litigation.
 The court may also award punitive damages or sanctions not to exceed three times the amount of attorney's fees awarded by the court.